-- Do not operate electrical equipment. - Extinguish open flames and smoking materials immediately. - Turn OFF the engines and generator. - Wait five minutes before opening the engine compartment to investigate the cause. - .
-Determine the cause and correct it immediately before resuming operation.
+- Do not operate electrical equipment. - Extinguish open flames and smoking materials immediately. - Turn OFF the engines and generator. - Wait five minutes before opening the equipment room to investigate the cause. - Determine the cause and correct it immediately before resuming operation.